 Tuition fees can rise each year in response to market conditions.

-Please note that the Condé Nast College is not currently eligible for students to receive loans from Student Finance whilst studying here.
+Please note that the Condé Nast College of Fashion & Design is not currently eligible for students to receive loans from Student Finance while they are studying here.

 UK/EU students can pay the tuition fee in instalments over the two years of the course.

 International students will be asked to pay their first year course fee in full and in advance of arriving at the College.

 For complete fees information visit Terms and Conditions